-In this video, Tim shows you how to make French Press coffee.
-When brewing with this method, we recommend using the lighter roasted coffees to prevent getting the bitter roasty flavours that you get from the darker roasted coffees like our espresso blend.
-Following some very simple techniques, we can hopefully help you to produce a consistently good cup of coffee.
-So here it goes:
+In this video, Tim shows you how to make coffee with a French Press.
+When brewing with this method, we recommend using light roasted coffees to prevent getting the bitter roasty flavours that you get from the darker roasted coffees.
+Following these simple techniques will help you consistently produce a delicious cup of coffee.

-2. The rule of thumb is 65 – 70 grams per 1 litre of water.
+2. Using a pair of scales, measure your coffee.
+The rule of thumb is 65 – 70 grams per 1 litre of water.
 The dose will vary according to your taste and the coffee used.

-5. Steep / brew time varies between 4 and 5 minutes.
+5. Let the coffee steep between 4 and 5 minutes.

-6. Very close to when the brew time has expired, using a spoon, gently push all the ground coffee so it falls to the bottom of the French press and stir 3 times making sure the grounds are stirred carefully.
+6. Very close to when the brew time has expired, using a spoon, gently push all the ground coffee so it falls to the bottom of the French press and stir 3-5 times making sure all the grounds are stirred.
 Then remove the the pale floating foam from the surface – this results in a cleaner tasting cup.

-7. Then plunge away, it should be nice and easy to press down.
+7. After removing the foam place the lid and the plunger on the french press and plunge away.
+It should be nice and easy to press down.